nathanmarz/storm/README.md

 4. A substance mixed with a solid to lower its melting point

 ## Rationale
-Bad things happen when configuration is embedded in code.
+Bad things happen when configuration is hard-coded.
+No one should have to recompile or repackage an application in order to change configuration.

 ## About
 Flux is a framework and set of utilities that make defining and deploying Apache Storm topologies less painful and